 Unused CPAP machines have led to the development of alternative treatment options such as a dental sleep apnea device.
 It is made by your dentist and can be far more comfortable to wear than a CPAP.
 The device fits on your teeth similarly to a retainer and repositions your mouth to move your lower jaw forward.
 This opens the airway allowing you to breathe better while sleeping.
 Unlike a CPAP, the dental device does not limit your sleep position making it more comfortable and easier to use.
 Patients who cannot tolerate a CPAP machine find that using a dental device allows them to treat their sleep disorder more effectively since they routinely use it.

 While there is no treatment more effective than a traditional CPAP is one of the best when used properly.
 However, an unused CPAP machine is not effective at all.
 Some patients find that using a dental device treats their condition more effectively due to the simple fact they use it more routinely.
-There are many other benefits to the dental device such as the smaller size, convenience of traveling, less noise, more comfortable sleep, but most of all, the biggest benefit is how it can improve your quality of life.
+There are many other benefits to the dental device such as the smaller size, convenience of traveling, less noise, and more comfortable sleep, but most of all, the biggest benefit is how it can improve your quality of life.